Introduction and Description

 National Need/Grand Challenge

-According to statistics from US Department of Energy, 80% of U.S. electricity is expected to flow through power electronics by 2030.
-Due to the lack of the awareness, power electronics converters in energy networks are vulnerable to attack once connected to internet.
-Once attacked, it will bring dramatic damages on many safety-critical areas including transportation, energy, and military services.
-Therefore, there is a national need for US to address this grand challenge.
+According to statistics from the US Department of Energy, 80% of U.S. electricity is expected to flow through power electronics by 2030.
+Due to the lack of awareness, power electronics converters in electrical networks are vulnerable to attack once connected to the Internet.
+Once attacked, it will bring dramatic damages to many safety-critical areas including transportation, energy, and military services.
+Therefore, there is a national need for the US to address this grand challenge.

-Informatics and security in energy networks requires an interdisciplinary collaboration and leadership of multiple engineering disciplines, as it may require transformative research on power electronics, electrical engineering, computer science and engineering (including machine learning), cyber and physical security, and statistics and big data.
+Informatics and security in electrical networks require interdisciplinary collaboration and leadership of multiple engineering disciplines, as it may require transformative research on power electronics, electrical engineering, computer science and engineering (including machine learning), cyber and physical security, and statistics and big data.

 Bowen Yang; Lulu Guo; Fangyu Li; Jin Ye; Wenzhan Song Vulnerability Assessments of Electric Drive Systems due to Sensor Data Integrity Attacks Journal Article IEEE Transactions on Industrial Informatics , 2019.